asophila/videodedup/README.md

 - Each tool only processes its relevant file types
 - Actions and reports are compatible
-- Cache is managed separately for each tool
+- Each tool generates its own duplicates.txt file

 Basic sequential execution:
 ```bash